imrushi/imrushi.github.io/content/posts/rpi-home-server.md

 color: "" #color from the theme settings
 ---

-I have done project on raspberry pi in my college.
-Since then my raspberry pi was laying in box.
-I had idea to create FPV Drone from it which I am still planning to do 😅.
-Until work on that I was thinking to create Mini Server (which i was inspired by seeing rpi stack server photo on twitter/X.).
+I did a project on the Raspberry Pi in college.
+Since then, my Raspberry Pi has been lying in a box.
+I had the idea to create an FPV drone from it, which I am still planning to do 😅.
+Until I work on that, I'm thinking of creating a mini server (which I was inspired to do after seeing a RPi stack server photo on Twitter/X).

-I was planning to make something like where I can do following things:
+I was planning to make something like the following:

-- Store documents, codes(unfinished or WIP), videos, photos
+- Store documents, codes (unfinished or WIP), videos, and photos.
-- Stream Movies & TV shows
+- Stream Movies and TV Shows
-- Block Ads, Trackers & Malware's over network
+- Block ads, trackers, and malware over the network.
-- Access all these over internet
+- Access all these over the internet

 ## Raspberry Pi 4 Model B Specs: